Association of California School Administrators Region 6 By-Laws

 8.01 Committees.
 The Board or the President may establish committees from time to time and may appoint members of such committees, provided that the President or Board designate in writing in reasonable detail the exact mission and authority of the committee and its duty to report to the Board at reasonable intervals.

 8.02 Rules.
-The Board may establish rules that are consistent with these bylaws for the policies, procedures, and programs of the Region.
+The Board may establish rules that are consistent with these Bylaws for the policies, procedures, and programs of the Region.

-State ACSA Committees
+ARTICLE IX – State ACSA Committees and Councils

-10.01 Eligibility.
-Any local organization composed of active members from union high school districts, elementary school districts, unified school districts, county offices, ROCP’s (refer to State By Laws for charter structure) or any
+10.1 Eligibility.
+Any local organization composed of active members from union high school districts, elementary school districts, unified school districts, county offices, ROP’s or any combination are eligible to apply for a charter affiliation. (refer to State Bylaws for charter structure)

-Amendment of Bylaws
+ARTICLE XI – Amendment of Bylaws

 12.01 Interpretations.
-These bylaws are subject to and must be consistent with State ACSA bylaws and must be interpreted so as to conform with State ACSA bylaws, as they may be amended from time to time.
-The Standard Code of Parliamentary Procedure~ by Alice Sturgis, shall be the authority for parliamentary procedure.
+These Bylaws are subject to and must be consistent with State ACSA Bylaws and must be interpreted so as to conform with State ACSA Bylaws, as they may be amended from time to time.
+The Standard Code of Parliamentary Procedure by Alice Sturgis shall be the authority for parliamentary procedure.

-Final Reading June 10, 2016
+Final Reading and approval: October 10, 2019